-The saw utilizes a fuel primer bulb (A) or button (B) Figure 23, when fueling the saw for the first time or re-filling after running out of fuel.
+The saw utilizes a fuel primer bulb (Figure 21, item A) or button (item B), when fueling the saw for the first time or refilling after running out of fuel.

-Primer Bulb Systems: Locate the fuel primer bulb inside the console beneath the fuel tank, (A) Figure 23, and squeeze the fuel priming bulb until it fills with fuel, (it will become firm when properly primed), priming the fuel transfer pump.
+Primer Bulb Systems: Locate the fuel primer bulb inside the console beneath the fuel tank, and squeeze the fuel priming bulb until it fills with fuel (it will become firm when properly primed), priming the fuel transfer pump.

-Primer Button Systems: Locate primer button (B) in Figure 23 and simply press button to prime the system.
+Primer Button Systems: Locate primer button and simply press button to prime the system.